jaumard/jimtl/README.md

 You have the possibility to customize `GenerateIntl` annotation with the following fields:

+- baseFileName: specify base file name for generated files, default to the name of the annotated class
+- arbDir: dir to generate the ARB file, relative to the current file, default to '.'
+- genDir: dir to generate the dart files, relative to the current file, default to '.'
 - defaultLocale: locale your working with, default to 'en'
 - defaultFlavor: default flavor of your project, default to 'default'
 - locales: List of supported locales of your project